SudarshanC00/SudarshanC00/README.md

 # 💫 About Me:
-I'm currently working on Machine Learning 💻🤖<br>I'm currently doing Masters in Artificial Intelligence at San Jose State University🧑‍🎓<br>I'm looking to collaborate on AI/ML Projects🦾🦾<br>I'm looking for Summer 2025 internships in AI/ML<br>Don't ask me about anything 👀<br>How to reach me : sudarshan.c1326@gmail.com📧<br>Pronouns: He/Him/His<br>Fun fact: I can type seeing the keyboard<br><br>
+I'm currently working on Machine Learning 💻🤖<br>I'm currently doing Masters in Artificial Intelligence at San Jose State University🧑‍🎓<br>I'm looking to collaborate on AI/ML Projects🦾🦾<br>I'm looking for Summer 2025 internships in AI/ML<br>How to reach me : sudarshan.c1326@gmail.com📧<br>

 ## 🌐 Socials: